strubleca/tidy-uci-har/CodeBook.md

 > Extracts only the measurements on the mean and standard
 > deviation for each measurement.

-Based on reading the raw data set\'s code book, it was determined that only measurements containing mean() and std() would be included.
+Based on reading the raw data set's code book, it was determined that only measurements containing mean() and std() would be included.

 ### Activity Naming